 Data collection methods for HEDIS® measures include administrative, hybrid, survey, and electronic clinical data systems data (ECDS).
 Administrative information is collected through claim and encounter data.
 Hybrid measure information is captured using administrative data supplemented with medical record review of a sample population.
 Rates are reported separately for Medi-Cal and CMC lines of business.
 HEDIS® data is collected throughout the year.
-From January to May 2022, administrative data from claims/encounters continued to be captured and medical records were retrieved from Providers and reviewed for hybrid measures.
-IEHP reported HEDIS® MY 2021 results to NCQA in June 2022.
+From January to May 2023, administrative data from claims/encounters continued to be captured and medical records were retrieved from Providers and reviewed for hybrid measures.
+IEHP reported HEDIS® MY 2021 results to NCQA in June 2023.

-HEDIS® results are important because they are Required for NCQA accreditation and Required by the Department of Health Care Services (DHCS) and Centers for Medicare and Medicaid Services (CMS) for quality monitoring.
+HEDIS® results are important because they are Required for NCQA accreditation and required by the Department of Health Care Services (DHCS) and Centers for Medicare and Medicaid Services (CMS) for quality monitoring.
 They are also Essential in identifying areas for quality improvement and used for quality oversight.

 For Medi-Cal, IEHP reported HEDIS® measures and sub-measures that are a part of the NCQA Health Plan Ratings and DHCS MCAS measure set.
-All required measures were submitted timely, passing all independent audit validation requirements to DHCS and NCQA for Medi-Cal performance in measurement year 2021 (HEDIS® 2022).
+All required measures were submitted timely, passing all independent audit validation requirements to DHCS and NCQA for Medi-Cal performance in measurement year 2022 (HEDIS® 2023).

-Using benchmarks based on the 2022 NCQA Health Plan Ratings Percentiles and the 2022 NCQA Quality Compass National Benchmarks for Medicaid, IEHP's performance were in the following ratings categories:
+Using benchmarks based on the 2023 NCQA Health Plan Ratings Percentiles and the 2023 NCQA Quality Compass National Benchmarks for Medicaid, IEHP's performance were in the following ratings categories:

-- Four (4) measures demonstrated a rating in the 90th percentile - Three (3) measures demonstrated a rating in the 75th percentile - Twelve (12) measures demonstrated a rating in the 66th percentile - Three (3) measures demonstrated a rating in the 50th percentile - Twelve (12) measures demonstrated a rating in the $33^{rd}$ percentile - Five (5) measures demonstrated a rating in the 25th percentile - Nineteen (19) measures demonstrated a rating in the 10th percentile - Six (6) measures demonstrated a rating $<10^{th}$ percentile - Four (4) measure have no rating (NA) due to significant changes in measure specifications for the 2021 MY
+- Five (5) measures demonstrated a rating in the 90th percentile - Six (6) measures demonstrated a rating in the 75th percentile - Fourteen (14) measures demonstrated a rating in the 66th percentile - Twelve (12) measures demonstrated a rating in the 50th percentile - Nineteen (19) measures demonstrated a rating in the 33rd percentile - Nine (9) measures demonstrated a rating in the 25th percentile - Fifteen (15) measures demonstrated a rating in the 10th percentile - Thirteen (13) measure have no rating (NA) due to significant changes in measure specifications for the 2022 MY

-For the Cal MediConnect line of business, IEHP reported HEDIS® measures and sub-measures that are a part of the NCQA Health Plan Ratings IEHP's Health Plan Ratings performance were in the following ratings categories listed below.
-All benchmarks noted are based on the 2021 NCQA Health Plan Ratings Percentiles and the 2021 NCQA Quality Compass National Benchmarks for Medicare.
+For the Medicare D-SNP line of business, IEHP reported HEDIS® measures and submeasures that are a part of the NCQA Health Plan Ratings IEHP's Health Plan Ratings performance were in the following ratings categories listed below.
+All benchmarks noted are based on the 2022 NCQA Health Plan Ratings Percentiles and the 2022 NCQA Quality Compass National Benchmarks for Medicare.

-- One (1) measure demonstrated a rating in the 90th percentile - Five (5) measures demonstrated a rating in the 75th percentile - Five (5) measures demonstrated a rating in the 66th percentile - Six (6) measures demonstrated a rating in the 50th percentile - Thirteen (13) measures demonstrated a rating in the 33rd percentile - Fifteen (15) measures demonstrated a rating in the 10th percentile - Eleven (11) measures demonstrated a rating in the $<10^{th}$ percentile - One (1) measure has no rating (NA) due to significant changes in measure specifications for the 2021 MY
+- Three (3) measure demonstrated a rating in the 90th percentile - Four (4) measures demonstrated a rating in the 75th percentile - Eleven (11) measures demonstrated a rating in the 66th percentile - Six (6) measures demonstrated a rating in the 50th percentile - Twenty Six (26) measures demonstrated a rating in the 33rd percentile - Forty Two (42) measures demonstrated a rating in the 10th percentile - Zero (0) measures demonstrated a rating in the <10th percentile

-Improvement activities are planned and/or in place for 2022-2023 to improve HEDIS® performance.
-Activities fall into one of four main categories: Incentives, Education, Member Support, and Data Improvements.
+Improvement activities are planned and/or in place for 2023-2024 to improve HEDIS® performance.
+Activities fall into one of four main categories: Incentives, Education,

+Member Support, and Data Improvements.